Life in Atlanta

 In most cases the company will pay the hospital or doctor directly.
 Most insurance policies require the buyer to cover part of the health expenses (called the deductible) before the company is obligated to pay anything.
 Insurance policies will place limits on how much they will pay for certain services, as well as how much they will pay for any single individual's expenses or for any specific illness or injury.
 Furthermore, they can limit how long they will pay for each illness or injury, and they can exclude coverage for certain conditions (for example, they can exclude any injury that occurs while engaged in certain kinds of work).
 Finally, insurance policies can specify certain physicians and hospitals that users may consult for treatment, which means that they must be treated only by those doctors or in those hospitals if they want insurance to cover the cost.

-It is important for you to read over the insurance policy very carefully in order to understand the limitations of the insurance coverage, as well as the financial obligations during the course of the policy year (co-payments and deductibles).
+It is important for you to read your insurance policy very carefully in order to understand the limitations of the insurance coverage, as well as the financial obligations during the course of the policy year (co-payments and deductibles).

 Students who accept the Emory Aetna Health Insurance can print a temporary id card by accessing Aetna's website; be sure you have your student ID number and birthdate.
 You can also contact Aetna by calling 1-877-261-8403, option #1 to request a permanent card.